IngoPlane/fetch-2/README.md

 A donut.c-inspired fetch tool that spins your distro logo in 3D with live-updating system info.

+## Changes in this Fork
+- Color Override: use `--color` to override the entire logo with a solid color.
+  - BLACK, RED, BLUE, GREEN, YELLOW, PURPLE, CYAN, WHITE
+- Realign on Exit: When exiting fetch, the logo snaps back to its flat rotation for aesthetics.

+## Logo
 ![demo](demo.gif)

 Takes any ASCII/Unicode distro logo, turns each character into a point cloud